Program Manager II

 MINIMUM EDUCATION AND EXPERIENCE

-1. Bachelor’s degree from an accredited university in business administration, public administration, social services or related field.
+1. Bachelor’s degree from an accredited university in construction management, business administration, public administration or social services.

-2. Minimum of four (4) years experience in managing a social service related programs or responsible project management to include a minimum of three (3) years staff supervisory responsibilities.
+2. Minimum of two (2) years experience in managing a program or project management to include a minimum of four (4) years staff supervisory responsibilities.

 PHYSICAL AND ENVIRONMENTAL REQUIREMENTS

 Position requires intermittent sitting, standing, walking, twisting, and bending.
 Simple grasping and hand manipulation, as well as, reaching above and below shoulder level.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception and ability to adjust focus.
 Must be able to lift objects weighing up to 25 pounds.
 Requires working indoors in temperature-controlled environment with occasional exposure to outside weather conditions.
 The noise level in the work environment is usually low to moderate.